ChuckHeintzelman/getting-stuff-done-laravel-code/README.md

 Each branch in this repository contains source code as it is at the end of each chapter named in the branch.

-This is from Chapter 67 - Archiving and Unarchiving lists
+This is from Chapter 68 - Creating and Renaming Lists

 Changes in this chapter:

-* Added repository to ListController
+* Added listmodal inclusion to default layout
+* Added listmodal.blade.php
+* Updated menuCreateClick() javascript funciton
+* Added listboxSave() javascript function
-* Implemented ListController archive() method
+* Implemented store() method in ListController
-* Added AJAX calls to menuArchiveClick() javascript function
+* Implemented menuRenameClick() javascript function
-* Implemented ListController unarchive() method
+* Implemented ListController's rename() method